pudly/schmopera-hugo/content/articles/dmmo-falling-and-the-rising.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1690231434/DMMO_Rising-Tess_Altiveros_as_Soldier_and_Matt_Boehler_as_Colonel.jpg){{% /md %}}

-<figcaption> in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
+<figcaption>Tess Altiverso as Soldier and Matt Boehler as Colonel in Des Moines Metro Opera's production of The Falling and the Rising, 2023.
 Photo: Duane Tinkey.</figcaption>
 </figure>

 As always with their Second Stages Series, Des Moines Metro Opera finished the evening with a post show panel featuring local community participants.
 The audience got to hear the reactions of real soldiers after the opera which further grounded the narrative.
 Sergeant First Class Benjamin Hilgert was also present for opening night, and it was particularly meaningful to hear his story on the conception of the opera as well as his experiences interviewing the soldier’s that inspired it.